-Instrument Insurance - What is my gear worth in a claim?
+Instrument insurance: What is my gear worth in the event of a claim?

 Musical instruments - Agreed Value vs. Replacement Cost

 I have insurance for my musical instruments and gear.
 A common question: How will these items be valued if I have a claim?

 The instrument policy provides coverage on a replacement cost basis.
 Replacement Cost provides for the cost to repair or replace the damaged property without deduction for depreciation.